-The largest players on the Slovak media market in terms of funding are the government (which controls the system of license fees for the public broadcaster and also gives subsidies and state ad money to the media) and several private actors, including foreign media houses, politicians and financial groups.
-Financially, the government retains a leading position with over €100m of public money invested in the media, according to the latest available data from 2016.
-Most of that is in the form of public funding allocated to RTVS, the Slovak public broadcaster.
+The most influential players on the Slovak news media market measured by financial power (either spending in the media or revenues generated by media businesses) are the government (which controls the system of license fees for the public broadcaster and also gives subsidies and state advertising contracts to the media) and several private actors, mainly politicians and financial groups.

+Financially, the government retains a leading position with over €120m of public money invested in the media in 2018, a significant jump, of more than €20m, from 2016.
+Most of the public funding goes to RTVS, the Slovak public broadcaster.
 With the exception of several private players, the amount of public funding dwarfs the turnover of most media companies in Slovakia.